pjmartinez/TFM_UM-eqtls/README.md

 wget ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/003/745/GCF_000003745.3_12X/GCF_000003745.3_12X_genomic.fna.gz
 gunzip GCF_000003745.3_12X_genomic.fna.gz
 ```
-Next, we need to create a genome index.
+Next, we need to create a genome *index*.
 What is an index and why is it helpful?
 Genome indexing is the same as indexing a tome, like an encyclopedia.
 It is much easier to locate information in the vastness of an encyclopedia when you consult the index, which is ordered in an easily navigable way with pointers to the information you seek within.
 Genome indexing similarly structures the information contained in a genome so that a read mapper can quickly find possible mapping locations.

-We will use the hisat2-build module to make a HISAT index file for the genome.
+We will use the `hisat2-build` module to make a HISAT index file for the genome.
 It will create a set of files with the suffix .ht2, these files together comprise the index.
 The command to generate the index looks like this:

 ```

 module load hisat2/2.2.1
-hisat2-build -p 16 Larimichthys_crocea.L_crocea_2.0.dna.toplevel.fa L_crocea
+hisat2-build -p 16 path/to/genome nameoftheindex

 ```

-The full script can be found in the index folder by the name hisat2_index.sh.
+The full script can be found in the **index** folder by the name [hisat2_index.sh](https://github.com/pjmartinez/TFM_UM-eqtls/tree/main/RNA-seq_analysis/index).
 Navigate there and submit it by entering sbatch hisat2_index.sh on the command-line.

 After running the script, the following files will be generated as part of the index.
-To refer to the index for mapping the reads in the next step, you will use the file prefix, which in this case is: L_crocea
+To refer to the index for mapping the reads in the next step, you will use the file prefix, which in this case is: pinotnoir

 index/
-|-- Larimichthys_crocea.L_crocea_2.0.dna.toplevel.fa
-|-- hisat2_index.sh
-|-- L_crocea.1.ht2
+|-- pinotnoir.1.ht2
-|-- L_crocea.2.ht2
+|-- pinotnoir.2.ht2
-|-- L_crocea.3.ht2
+|-- pinotnoir.3.ht2
-|-- L_crocea.4.ht2
+|-- pinotnoir.4.ht2
-|-- L_crocea.5.ht2
+|-- pinotnoir.5.ht2
-|-- L_crocea.6.ht2
+|-- pinotnoir.6.ht2
-|-- L_crocea.7.ht2
+|-- pinotnoir.7.ht2
-`-- L_crocea.8.ht2
+`-- pinotnoir.8.ht2

 ### Aligning the reads using HISAT2
 Once we have created the index, the next step is to align the reads to the reference genome with `HISAT2`.
 By default `HISAT2` outputs the alignments in SAM format.
 We won't go over the format in detail in this tutorial, but should you actually need to look at the alignment files, it would be helpful to read over the [format specification](https://samtools.github.io/hts-specs/SAMv1.pdf) or have a look the [wikipedia page](https://en.wikipedia.org/wiki/SAM_(file_format)).